LokeshRajamani/JAVA/Module-01/DAY-4/README.md

 # Ex.No:1(D) USER DEFINED METHOD.

 ## AIM:
-To create a Java program print area of rectangle by defining instance method and local variable value as 10,20 .[Class Name is ‘Area’ function name is ‘calculateArea()’ and return type of function is ’void’
+To create a Java program to print area of circle  by defining instance method and local variable.[Class Name is ‘Area’ function name is ‘calculateArea()’  and return type of function is ’void’]

 ## ALGORITHM :
 1. Start the program.